90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 Cohen had completed his federal sentence on campaign-finance and tax-related convictions arising from the 2016 presidential election and had been in supervised release since.
 He decided to find precedent that would support cutting that release short.
 He used Google Bard.
 He treated the chatbot as a search engine, what he later described to the court as “a super-charged search engine,” and assumed its outputs were retrieved from a database of real cases.
 They were not.
 Bard generated case-shaped text that looked like search results, with confident citations in the standard federal reporter format.
 Cohen passed the citations to Schwartz.
 Schwartz included them in the filing without independently verifying any of them.

 Judge Jesse M. Furman noticed.
 On 12 December 2023 he issued an order requiring Schwartz to produce copies of the three decisions.
 Schwartz could not produce them.
 The court ordered a show-cause hearing.
 On 29 December 2023, Cohen filed a sworn affidavit explaining that he had used Google Bard, that he had not understood that the tool could fabricate citations, that he had assumed it functioned like a search engine, and that he had not told Schwartz the source was an AI chatbot.
-Schwartz filed his own affidavit acknowledging that he had relied on Cohen's citations without independent verification.
+Schwartz filed his own affidavit explaining that he had believed the citations came from E. Danya Perry, a respected attorney who had commented on an earlier draft, and so had not independently reviewed them; he had not known Cohen was the source.

 On 20 March 2024 Judge Furman issued a written opinion declining to impose Rule 11 sanctions on Schwartz.
 He found that Schwartz had been negligent but not in bad faith.
 He declined to find Cohen in contempt, observing that the court had “no basis to question Cohen’s representation that he believed the cases to be real” and that it would have “been downright irrational” for Cohen to have submitted citations he knew were fabricated.
 The published opinion was picked up immediately by legal-ethics scholars and added to the small but growing body of caselaw on AI-generated citations, alongside Mata v.
 Avianca (HD-INC-002) decided in the same court six months earlier.
 There were no monetary penalties.
 There was a public record.
 The case has been cited in nearly every continuing legal education AI-ethics module produced since.